Skip to content

 Forearm Plank

 A classic plank variation where you support yourself on your forearms instead of your hands.
-Ensure that your shoulders, hips, and ankles are aligned.
+Ensure that your shoulders, hips, and ankles are in line.
 Pull in your stomach.
-The back should not sag, and the buttocks should not be raised too high.
-Keep your head in a neutral, straight position in line with your spine to avoid neck strain.
-It’s best to practice the first planks in front of a mirror and make adjustments as needed.
+The back should not sag, and the buttocks should not rise too high.
+The head should also be held in a neutral, straight position as an extension of the spine to avoid neck strain.
+It’s best to practice the first planks in front of a mirror and correct yourself.

 High Plank

-A high plank is a variation where you support yourself on your hands, with your hands directly under your shoulders.
-Your shoulders, hips, and ankles should form a straight line.
+The high plank is the starting position for push-ups.
+Support yourself on your hands, which should be directly under your shoulders.
+Shoulders, hips, and ankles should form a line.
 Pull in your stomach.
-If your back sags, actively engage your pelvis.
-The buttocks should not be raised too high.
-Keep your head in a neutral, straight position to avoid neck strain.
-It’s best to practice the first planks in front of a mirror and make adjustments as needed.
+If your back sags, actively pull in your pelvis.
+The buttocks should not rise too high.
+The head should also be held in a neutral, straight position as an extension of the spine to avoid neck strain.
+It’s best to practice the first planks in front of a mirror and correct yourself.

 Cross Body Plank